Icinga/icinga2/doc/15-troubleshooting.md

 ### Check Fork Errors <a id="check-fork-errors"></a>

-Newer versions of Systemd on Linux limit spawned processes for services.
+Newer versions of systemd on Linux limit spawned processes for services.

 * v227 introduces the `TasksMax` setting to units which allows to specify the spawned process limit.